josejavierlop/city-route-ms/README.md

 ## Use of libraries
 - Spring Boot: Framework for easy creation of microservices.
 - Spring Cloud Config: To allow centraliced configuration.
-- Spring Cloud Netflix: Technology stack for microservices that does not depend on platform.
+- Spring Cloud Netflix: Technology stack for microservices that does not depend on platform / container features.
+	- Feign: Declarative rest client.
+Used to make calls between microservices using Eureka, Riboon and Hystrix.
+	- Riboon: Client load balance between instances of same service.
+	- Hystrix: Circuit breaker used to use an alternative response when required service is down.
+	- Zuul: Api gateway that uses Eureka and Riboon.
+	- Eureka: To register and discover services, used by the rest of the components to locate services.
 - Docker, Docker-compose: Container technology used to not depend on local environment.
 - Lombok: To reduce redundant/boilerplate code.
 - Swagger: Open Api specification.
 - JPA: ORM to manage database with an object oriented approach.
+- Mockito: Test framework for mock components.

 ## How to run the example :
 Make sure you have DOCKER_HOST enviromental variable set with your docker host tcp://docker-host:docker-port, on windows my have to set a few more.